Marpa, A practical general parser: the recognizer: The recognizer

 \subsection{Reduction pass}

+The code for the reduction pass is Algorithm~\ref{alg:reduction-pass} on page~\pageref{alg:reduction-pass}.
 The loop over \Vtable{i} must also include any items added by \call{Reduce one LHS}{}.
-This can be done by implementing \Vtable{i} as an ordered set and adding new items at the end.
+This can be done by implementing \Vtable{i} as a list and adding new items at the end.

 Exclusive time is clearly \Oc{} per \Veim{work}, and is charged to the \Veim{work}.
 Additionally, some of the time required by \call{Reduce one LHS}{} is caller-included, and therefore charged to this procedure.
-Inclusive time from \call{Reduce one LHS}{} is \Oc{} per call, as will be seen in section \ref{p:reduce-one-lhs}, and is charged to the \Veim{work} that is current during that call to \call{Reduce one LHS}{}.
+Inclusive time from \call{Reduce one LHS}{} is \Oc{} per call, as will be seen in Section~\ref{p:reduce-one-lhs}, and is charged to the \Veim{work} that is current during that call to \call{Reduce one LHS}{}.
 Overhead may be charged to the Earley set at \Vloc{i}.